Pineapple Matcha (Starbucks Copycat)

 If you want to buy pineapple ginger syrup, you can give it a try.
 It’s what Starbucks actually uses and sells.
 But know that simple syrups are made with refined sugar and therefore not vegan, paleo or healthy.
 Because we’re using pineapple juice to sweeten this drink, I don’t see the need to add more sugar.

-If you find that you like it super sweet, you can add more juice, some maple syrup, or whatever sweetened you’d like.
+If you find that you like it super sweet, you can add more juice, some maple syrup, or whatever sweetener you’d like.

 Tips:

-- If you’re like me and don’t have a fridge with an ice maker or have limited freezer space, you can freeze chunks of cubed pineapple and spruce up your drink with chunks of frozen pineapple chunks for an extra flare.
+- If you’re like me and don’t have a fridge with an ice maker or have limited freezer space, you can freeze chunks of cubed pineapple and spruce up your drink with chunks of frozen pineapple for an extra flair.

-- If you like a more creamy and mild drink, use a little more unsweetened coconut milk.
+- If you prefer a creamier and milder drink, use a little more unsweetened coconut milk.

 - If you like a little sour with your sweet drinks, squeeze a little lime juice and garnish with a sliver.